Mayur228/Recipe-App/README.md

 # Recipe Discover
 Recipe Discover is a recipe app designed to help users explore a vast collection of recipes conveniently.
-With Recipe Discover, users can browse recipes by category, search for specific recipes, and save their favorite recipes for easy access.
+With Recipe Discover, users can browse recipes by category, search for specific recipes, and save their favourite recipes for easy access.

 ## Features
 - **Browse by Category**: Users can explore recipes categorized by cuisine, meal type, dietary preferences, and more.
 - **Search Functionality**: Users can search for recipes using keywords to find specific dishes quickly.
-- **Favorite Recipes**: Users can add recipes to their favorites list for easy access later.
+- **Favorite Recipes**: Users can add recipes to their favourites list for easy access later.
 - **Clean Architecture**: Recipe Discover follows the principles of Clean Architecture, ensuring a modular and maintainable codebase.
 - **Dependency Injection**: Hilt is used for Dependency Injection, facilitating easier management of dependencies throughout the app.
 - **Local Storage**: Room is utilized for local storage, enabling efficient storage and retrieval of recipe data on the device.